oljung/portfolio-project-two/README.md

 ### 2.2 Features left to implement

 - Save feature <br>
 Using browser storage the player will be able to pick up where he/she left the game.
-The will be checked on loading the DOM and set certain variables, room information and inventory to what hte player had on exiting the game.
+The will be checked on loading the DOM and set certain variables, room information and inventory to what the player had on exiting the game.

 - 'Ground hog day' approach <br>
 In true ground hog day fashion the character in the game will remember what went wrong the last time, and display information accordingly.
 This means the game will remember where the player went wrong and change information accordingly